MANAGEMENT DISCUSSION & ANALYSIS

 INTERNAL FINANCIAL CONTROLS

-The particulars of loans given guarantees or securities provided and investments madeas required under the provisions of Section 186 of the Companies Act 2013 are given inthe financial statements.
+The particulars of loans given guarantees or securities provided and investments madeas required under the provisions of Section 186 of the Companies Act 2013 are given inthe Notes to Financial Statements.

 RELATED PARTY TRANSACTIONS

-During the Financial Year ended 31st March 2018 all the contracts orarrangements or transactions entered into by the Company with the Related Parties were inthe ordinary course of business and on arms length basis and were in compliance withthe applicable provisions of the Companies Act 2013 and the SEBI (Listing Obligations andDisclosure Requirements)
+During the Financial Year ended 31st March 2021 all the contracts orarrangements or transactions entered into by the Company with the Related Parties were inthe ordinary course of business and on arm's length basis and were in compliance with theapplicable provisions of the Companies Act 2013 and the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015.

 DIRECTORS AND KEY MANAGERIAL PERSONNEL

 Shri Vikrampati Singhania (DIN: 00040659) Managing Director of the Company retires byrotation and being eligible offers himself for re-appointment at the ensuing AnnualGeneral Meeting (AGM).
 The Board recommend his re appointment.